LabHidro/PFGIS-Tool/docs/user_manual/start.rst

 GRASS GIS and PFGIS-Tool installation guide
 ----------------------------

-If you prefer, access the :ref:`Video tutorial` at the end of the Section.
+If you prefer, access the :ref:`Video tutorial`

 Install further compilation dependencies: